jeffrey-garcia/demo-spring-crypto/README.md

-Yet in certain cases where we must fulfill the requirements from either business or local regulators, a more stringent security control is needed to further encrypts the user's data on top of the 3rd party vendor's platform/product, this is where our in-house cryptographic solution comes into play.
-For example, by adding another layer of encryption at the application level, we can isolate the data from different countries/markets hosted inside a shared persistent storage facility.
+Yet in certain cases where we must fulfill the requirements from either business or local regulators, a more stringent security control is needed to further encrypts the user's data on top of the 3rd party vendor's platform/product, this is where an in-house cryptographic solution comes into play.
+For example, by adding another layer of encryption at the application level, we can isolate the data from different countries/markets hosted inside a shared persistent storage facility managed by the cloud's platform provider.

 <br/>